exploration/enigmas/README.md

 # Enigma

-Tools and utilites to manage Enigmas.
+Tools and utilities to manage Enigmas.
 Currently:

 - An Engima "cover image generator".